 Italian food is one of my comfort foods.
 But, I grew up surrounded by Italian-Americans who cooked southern Italian cuisine.
 Northern Italian food, though, is so different than what I grew up with.
-And, some of the best northern Italian cuisine can be found in the Piedmont, Italy, region.
-We are going to share what makes Piedmont food so good, and so different from other Italian cuisine.
+And, some of the best northern Italian cuisines can be found in the Piedmont, Italy, region.
+We are going to share what makes Piedmont food so good, and so different from other Italian cuisines.

 What is the Piedmont Region – Piemonte Versus Piedmont

 The first thing to understand when learning about the food and wine of the area is to define Piedmont.
 It’s not an Italian region that is as well known as other areas of Italy, like Tuscany or Umbria.
 First off, what is the difference between the Piemonte region and the Piedmont region?
 That’s a simple one.
 Piemonte is the Italian spelling and Piedmont is the English spelling.
 In this post, I might use both versions interchangeably.